 Many Americans struggle to control their weight.
 The country’s obesity problem is well known: 1 in 3 of us has obesity, and the rates of this condition are rising.
 This chronic disease of body fat build-up puts your health at risk for other medical conditions.

 Body Mass Index (BMI)

-It’s pretty easy to figure out the estimated healthy weight.
+It’s pretty easy to figure out if you are in the estimated healthy weight range.
 You can use two simple tools.

 The first is called body mass index (BMI).